Skip to main content

 3. 3.
 Identify active balances, assessments, and payment due dates.

 4. 4.
-Preserve every notice and communication from developer/servicer.
+Preserve every notice and communication from developer/servicer, and avoid letting heirs use the interest before disclaimer options are reviewed.

 5. 5.
 Create one estate timeline for all timeshare-related actions and deadlines.